page

 Reconciling the Humanities and STEM: Methods, Models, and Impact

-2025 HBCU Humanities and STEM Faculty Institute
+2025 Humanities and STEM Faculty Virtual Institute

 The integration of the humanities and STEM is crucial for fostering innovation, critical thinking, and a more nuanced understanding of our world.
 By combining the analytical rigor of the sciences with the critical thinking and cultural understanding of the humanities, we can address complex societal challenges and develop sound interdisciplinary solutions.
 From healthcare to environmental science, technology to literature, the synergy between these fields is pioneering new discoveries and shaping a more sustainable future for our world.

-The HBCU Humanities and STEM Faculty Institute series, a collaborative effort between the National Humanities Center and the College of Arts & Sciences at Howard University, will explore how these disciplines can be integrated to produce groundbreaking research, innovative teaching practices, and socially responsible solutions.
-Over five days, participants will delve into the intersection of these fields to explore cutting-edge research practices, innovative teaching methodologies, and effective strategies for funding these intersecting projects.
+The Humanities and STEM Faculty Institute series, a collaborative effort between the National Humanities Center and the College of Arts & Sciences at Howard University, will now be held in an engaging virtual format to explore how these disciplines can be integrated to produce groundbreaking research, innovative teaching practices, and socially responsible solutions.

 By bringing together leading scholars and dedicated educators, the institute will foster a collaborative environment where participants can share ideas, exchange best practices, and develop lasting inter-institutional relationships.
 Through engaging workshops, panel discussions, and hands-on activities, participants will gain the tools and knowledge needed to develop new research questions while creating dynamic and impactful learning experiences for their students.